 - 1 1/2 cups semisweet chocolate chips (1 12oz bag)

-Beat butter, sugar, and vanilla together until creamy.
+Beat butter, both sugars, and vanilla together until creamy.
 Add eggs and beat until combined.
 Add salt and baking soda.
 Mix.
 Stir in flour gradually.
 Mix in chocolate chips.

-Scoop ~1in spoonfuls onto an un-greased baking sheet and bake for about 9 minutes at 375°F (10-11 minutes for to get them crispier).
+Scoop ~1in spoonfuls onto an un-greased baking sheet and bake for about 9 minutes (10-11 minutes to get them crispier).